open-sauced/docs/docs/welcome/key-metrics-guide.md

 ## Repositories as a Dataset

-[Repositories as a Dataset](../glossary/#repository-insights) refers to viewing repositories as complete and indepth information sources.
+[Repositories as a Dataset](../glossary/#repository-insights) refers to viewing repositories as complete and in-depth information sources.
 It suggests holistically treating repositories by considering GitHub discussions, issues, and general activity and considering the history of entire repositories.

 In the context of AI and its role in aiding developers, treating Repositories as a dataset helps train more context-aware AI models and makes this information more accessible.